mff-uk/dataspecer/services/backend/README.md

 ### Using as a bundle

-You can use `npm run build-packed` to create a single bundle file.
+You can use `npm run build-pack` to create a single bundle file.
 To make things work, keep the following files:
 - `./node_modules/.prisma/` - contains necessary binaries
 - `./database/` - your database directory
 - `./dist/backend-bundle.js` - this is the file that you need to execute